The Rare Bloom Project™

 A partnership to conserve Australian wildflowers

-We are excited to embark on a new collaboration with WWF-Australia and Botanica by Air Wick to deliver The Rare Bloom Project™.
-This project aims to improve conservation outcomes for 120 Australia’s native wildflowers from fire affected and high-conservation-value areas over the next three years through seed banking, germination research and restoration.
+We are excited to embark on a three year collaboration with WWF-Australia and Botanica by Air Wick to deliver The Rare Bloom Project™.
+This project aims to improve conservation outcomes for 120 Australia’s native wildflowers from fire affected and high-conservation-value areas through seed banking, germination research and restoration.

 With over 1,300 Australian species nationally listed as threatened, action is needed to safeguard our native flora.
 This project will support a comprehensive program of proactive seed collecting, germination trials, rapid flora assessments, propagation, reintroductions, and long-term seed banking of some of Australia’s rarest wildflowers.

 Collections will be made from high value conservation areas, as well as those areas impacted by the 2019–20 Australian bushfires.
 This will improve the number and genetic diversity of collections secured in seed banks in the Australian Capital Territory, New South Wales, the Northern Territory, South Australia, Victoria, Tasmania and Western Australia

 New seed collections will act as increased insurance for Australia’s native wildflowers against loss from future environmental crises.
 Developing germination procedures for these collections will also provide vital information to enable propagation of ex situ collections.
 This also allows for the creation of living collections in botanic gardens, and the re-introduction of plants to supplement wild populations and halt species declines.

 Rapid flora surveys of target areas will be crucial to determining vegetation condition, population size, and the impact of pests and disease.
 These surveys will provide seed banks and conservation agencies with new data about species recovery and inform future seed collecting priorities.
 Additionally, our seed bank partners will work with community volunteers to improve long-term capacity for flora conservation through the sharing of knowledge and skills.